Agent Architecture / Foundation

 01

-Start with this video's job: This video walks through Anthropic's 'AI layer' strategies for large codebases, showing concrete demos of layered CLAUDE.md files, self-improving start/stop hooks, path-scoped skills, and an LSP-backed MCP server for symbol-level search.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Start with this video's job: Walking through Anthropic's blog post on using Claude Code in large code bases, this video demos each strategy in a real repo: lean and layered CLAUDE.md files, self-improving stop/start hooks, path-scoped skills, an LSP-backed MCP server for symbol-level search, and subagents that split exploration from editing.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:15, where the video says: “already have a complex code base or two or three.
 You've got the apps and platforms that you're building, your second brain.
 You have these code bases that are tens or even hundreds of thousands of lines long...”

 02